HarshitKaushik/java-cheat-sheet/README.md

 */
 ```

 A class can implement multiple interfaces.
-It should implement all the method declared in all Interfaces being implemented.
+It should implement all the methods declared in all Interfaces being implemented.

 ```java
 interface ExampleInterface2 {